dev-bootcamp-2019/final-project-t4sk/design_pattern_desicions.md

 Mortal
 ======
-`TokenSubscription` can be deleted, this is useful when creating a new subscription contract and making sure that subscribers are not double-charged.
+`TokenSubscription` can be deleted, this is useful when creating a new subscription contract and making sure that subscribers are not double-charged (from old and new contracts).

 Pull over Push Payments
 =======================